noahehall/theBookOfNoah/linux/docker/dockercheatsheet.md

     # build vars, do not exist at container runtime
     # only build instruction that can appear before FROM
     # value can only be used in the FROM statement
+    #  If a Dockerfile defines an ARG variable whose value is different from a previous build, then a “cache miss” occurs upon its first usage, not its definition
+    #  all RUN instructions following an ARG instruction use the ARG variable implicitly (as an environment variable), thus can cause a cache miss
+    #  All predefined ARG variables are exempt from caching unless there is a matching ARG statement in the Dockerfile.

     FROM [--platform=<platform>] <image> [AS <name>]